beshu-tech/readonlyrest-docs/universal-builds/universal-builds.md

 Check out our new [customer portal](https://readonlyrest.com/customer).
 If your email is associated to a customer contract with a valid ongoing subscription, you will be able to obtain an activation key.
 Otherwise, you will be able to obtain a trial activation key.

-There are two ways to pass the activation key to Kibana:
+There are a few ways to pass the activation key to Kibana.
+Regardless of which one you use, the result will be that Kibana will save the activation key to an encrypted Elasticsearch index, so other Kibana instances will pick up the new activation key.

 ### Via Environmental variable
 This method is useful for Docker deployments.
 Just set the `ROR_ACTIVATION_KEY` environment variable to the activation key you obtained from the customer portal.